Lobi-Umbra/Lobi-Umbra/README.md

 My languages are: Python, Javascript, C++, CSS and PHP

-You can find me and my projects on [Instagram](https://www.instagram.com/lobi.umbra/)
+You can find me and my projects on [Instagram](https://www.instagram.com/lobi.umbra/), post everything that i learn